ismatfarjana/T2A1/README.md

 Q10: Describe the integrity aspects of the relational database model.
 Your description should include information about the types of data integrity and how they can be enforced in a relational database.
 100-200

+Ans:
+  The relational database has three types of integrity.
+ * Entity integrety in RDBMS: Prevent duplicacy, ensures that data has been saves is uniq.
+DB table must have a primery key and they should be uniq in each row for holding the data in the columns.
+ * Referential integrety in RDBMS: Prevention of adding any inconsistant data to exsisting data system is the referential integrety.
+This states that a table holding foreign key can only hold the values of the table holding the primery key.
+ * domain integrety in RDBMS: A same type of data should be stored under a specific domain name in the table column.
+That means, every column of a table need to have a domain name.

 ---